Create readers in bulk

 • Last Name: The reader's last name.

-• Groups (optional): You only need to use this field if you are assigning different readers in this CSV to different groups.
-(If you do not use reader groups, or don't want to assign any readers to groups, or are assigning all readers in this CSV to the same group(s), you can ignore this field.)
-If you are assigning individual readers in the CSV to one or more reader groups, use a comma-separated list of group names with no spaces after the commas (example: Administration,Support will assign the reader to both the Administration and Support reader groups).
+• Groups (optional): You only need to use this field if you want to assign different readers in this CSV to different groups.
+(Ignore this field if you don't use reader groups, or don't want to assign any readers to groups, or are assigning all readers in this CSV to the same groups.)
+Use a comma-separated list of group names with no spaces after the commas (example: Administration,Support will assign the reader to both the Administration and Support reader groups).

 • Help Sites (optional): If you have multiple knowledge bases and want to assign readers in this spreadsheet to different knowledge bases, use this column.
-(If you only have one knowledge base, or you are assigning all readers in this spreadsheet to the same knowledge base(s), you can ignore this column.)
-The knowledge base name entered here must match what you see in the Knowledge base name field in Settings > Basic.
+(Ignore this field if you only have one knowledge base or you're assigning all readers in this spreadsheet to the same knowledge base(s)) The knowledge base name entered here must match what you see in the Knowledge base name field in KB Settings > Basic.
 To assign a single reader to multiple knowledge bases, use a comma-separated list with no spaces after the commas (example: "KO Product Docs,KO Blog" will assign the reader to the KO Product Docs knowledge base and the KO Blog knowledge base).

 Here's a sample of a saved CSV ready for upload:

-Sample reader CSV, ready for import This will create 6 new readers:
+This will create 6 new readers:

-• Jimmy Tallon: will receive a randomly-generated password, be assigned to the Developers group, and will gain access to only the KO API Docs knowledge base.
+• Jimmy Talon will receive a randomly-generated password, be assigned to the Developers group, and will gain access to only the KO API Docs knowledge base.
 Our custom Organization field marks this reader as being part of KnowledgeOwl.

-Uploading your CSV
+Upload your CSV

 Once you have your CSV created, return to the Readers page to upload it and create your new reader accounts.